daniel-p/flutter_firestore/README.md

 ### Is that all?

 Well, yeah!
-The whole app is less than 256 lines of code.
+The whole app is less than 256 lines of code (including the UI!).
 What do you expect?